BradleyCodeU/bradleycodeu.github.io/_gd/swift/flashlightApp.md

 ## Add A Button

 Drag a button into the Scene from the Object Library.
+In the Attributes inspector (the slider icon that kinda looks like a shield icon), increase the button's font size to 40 or 50.

 #### Open the Assistant Editor